Elias Díaz Player Props: Rockies vs. Cardinals

 Elias Díaz At The Plate

-- Diaz is batting .300 with three doubles, a home run and three walks.
+- Among the qualified hitters in MLB play, he ranks 61st in batting average, 49th in on-base percentage, and 69th in slugging.

-- Diaz will look to extend his four-game hitting streak.
-He's batting .429 with one homer in his last games.
+- Diaz enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .467 with one homer.

-- Diaz has picked up a hit in seven games this year (70.0%), including one multi-hit game.
+- Diaz has had a base hit in eight of 11 games this season, and multiple hits once.

-- Diaz has driven in a run in three games this season (30.0%), including two games with multiple runs batted in.
+- Diaz has driven in a run in three games this year (27.3%), including two games with multiple runs batted in.

-- In three of 10 games this season, he has scored, including multiple runs once.
+- In four games this season (36.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.